-Considering that the annualized inflation announced by the Bank of Mexico, as of September 30, 2019 was 3.0%, the aforementioned increases represent real growth significantly above inflation.
+Considering that the annualized inflation announced by the Banco de México, as of September 30, 2019 was 3.0%, the aforementioned increases represent real growth significantly growth above inflation.

-Our Plaza Paseo Hipódromo in the State of Mexico has continued with its stabilization process, which has provided a growth of our GLA, generating a greater NOI to our existing portfolio.
+Our Mall Paseo Hipódromo in the State of Mexico has continued with its stabilization process, which has provided a growth of our GLA, generating a greater NOI to our existing portfolio.